 Store the car on blocks or jacks to avoid flat-spotting.
 Leave jumper cables in the trunk if you need to jump-start the car.

 Stabilize that fuel

 Before storing your car in a storage unit, it is recommended to use a fuel stabilizer and top off the fuel tank.

 Check up on the vehicle when possible

 It’s important to check up on your vehicle stored in the storage unit every two weeks to ensure it’s in good condition and to prevent any issues.

-Types of storage for cars
+4 types of storage for cars